KB2100/Sarcasm-Detection/README.md

 # Sarcasm-Detection
 This repository contains a BERT-based sarcasm detection model for code-mixed (Hindi + English ) social media text.
 The project includes data preprocessing, model training, evaluation, and predictions.
-The model is fine-tuned using transformers, PyTorch, and Hugging Face
+The model is fine-tuned using transformers, PyTorch, and Hugging Face.

 # Download Model & Data
 You can download the trained model and dataset from the following link: